andreeamnl/web_lab_2/README.md

-# landing page project: Sephora alternative
+# Landing page project: Sephora alternative

 This landing page is designed to showcase various features and offerings of a fictional beauty and cosmetics brand called "Sephora."